multiplemonomials/multicast_expert/README.rst

 Q: What is IGMP Querier mode on a managed network switch?
 Should I use it?
     A: IGMP Querier mode is an alternate mode for IGMP to run in where, instead of just passively listening for IGMP join/leave messages, the network switch sends out IGMP Membership Query packets at a fixed interval.
 These packets cause each network device to respond with a list of the multicast groups it's subscribed to, which the switch (and any other switches along the network path) can use to update their routing tables.
 If a device doesn't include a given group in its subscription list, then its subscription to the group is removed!

     Querier mode, as far as I can tell, exists to work around two limitations of IGMP.
 First of all, IGMP only sends join messages twice when a computer first joins a group, and then never sends them again.
 If both these packets get lost (or the SW gets confused about the state at any point), the subscription doesn't go through.
+Ditto if the network configuration changes (e.g. a switch is rebooted) after the joins were sent.
 Also, if a device is disconnected or powered off without warning, it can't send a leave group message, so the switch (and other switches along the network path) might keep sending multicasts to the device based on stale information.

     Because of these limitations, querier mode is a good idea to enable if your setup supports it.
-It makes IGMP a fair bit more robust by ensureing switches are frequently updated with the latest subscription information.
+It makes IGMP a fair bit more robust by ensuring switches are frequently updated with the latest subscription information.

 Q: I am using a switch with IGMP enabled in querier mode and tried to join a multicast group, but I am not receiving anything and I don't see any multicast packets in Wireshark except for IGMP Membership Query packets, OR I see multicast packets for a few seconds but then they cut out.
     A: This likely means that your PC isn't correctly responding to the IGMP queries.
 You can use Wireshark to check the contents of your PC's response and see what groups it thinks it's subscribed to.